Lynda Baron: Open All Hours actress dies aged 82

 In Roy Clarke's Open All Hours, she played the long-suffering Nurse Gladys, who resisted the amorous attempts of shop owner Albert Arkwright, played by Barker, to woo her.

-Sir David played Arkwright's equally long-suffering nephew, who went on to run the shop with his son when the show returned in 2013.
-Barker's character had to be written out after his death in 2005.
+Sir David played Arkwright's equally long-suffering nephew, who went on to run the shop with his son when the show returned as Still Open All Hours in 2013.

+Baron was nominated for a Bafta Award in 2011 for her role in The Road To Coronation Street, a one-off drama about the early days of the soap.
+She played actress Violet Carson, who portrayed Ena Sharples in the long-running series.

+In BBC soap EastEnders, she played Linda Clarke, the mother of Jane Beale; and also appeared in Doctor Who, Last of the Summer Wine, Dinner Ladies and Barbra Streisand's film Yentl in 1983.

 The actress also appeared in BBC One's drama Down to Earth, as the character Rubes Malone between 2000 and 2005, about a couple who move to a farm in Devon.